There are two types of warrants that may be issued by the court:

-If you would like to enter a "no contest" or "guilty" plea, learn more about how to dispose of your warrant.
+If you would like to enter a “no contest” or “guilty” plea, learn more about how to address your warrant.

-If you want to plead “not guilty” to the warrant charge you must come to the Main Court to post the required bond so that your case can be given a trial date.
+If you want to plead “not guilty” to the warrant charge you must post the required bond so that your case can be assigned a trial date.
 There are three types of bonds:

 Cash bonds can be posted at any of our locations by the defendant or by a third party.
 You may pay bail for a person in custody online.
 Online bail bond payments are for Fort Worth Class C offenses only.

 Surety bonds are accepted from approved bail bond agencies or attorneys.
 View a sample surety bond.
 View a sample intention to surrender form.
 Note: Please be advised that our surety bond forms have changed and require a notary signature.
 Personal appearance bonds must be submitted to the court in person.